staurand/ibic/readme.md

 # IBIC (In Browser Image Compression)
 IBIC is a library that compresses images in the browser.
-It has been build to be used with a server ; IBIC retrieves images to compress from the server and send back the images compressed in different formats.
+It has been built to be used with a server ; IBIC retrieves images to compress from the server and send back the images compressed in different formats.

 ## Usage
 In the dist folder you will find: